 In Chinese pharmacology, the pits are classified as a drug rather than as a food as they contains cyanide (hydrocyanic acid).
 They’re used medicinally to combat cancer.
 They also stimulate respiration, improve digestion, help reduce blood pressure and arthritic pain and give a sense of well-being.

 According to the Food and Drug Administration there is no scientifically accepted evidence of amygdaline’s efficacy.
 However, it’s commercially available as vitamin B17.
 It continues to be used in cancer clinics outside of the United States.

 The amygdaline content varies in apricots according to their variety and it is it chemically identical to that found in bitter almonds.
 The small or wild apricot native to Northern China and the Himalayas are higher in B17 than the apricot varieties available in the United States.

 Similarly, the small seeds of wild apples (crab apples) and wild cherries (choke cherries) are superior sources of Vitamin B17.
 However, the larger seeds of today’s store-bought apricots, apples and cherries are less potent.
 Our culture’s taste preference is for sweet, so the bitter flavor was bred out of modern cultivars.
 As we’ve discovered, a little bit of bitter is a good thing.
 Today’s foods are overboard on sweet, but fall short of other valuable nutrients.

 Below you’ll find a chart with top food sources of Vitamin B17.
 But let’s first put things into perspective.
 Avoiding the foods that challenge your health is your first and most critical step; apricot kernels are not a “magic bullet.”
-My ebook, Clean and Free can help you realize a healing diet.
+My free ebook, Clean and Free can help you realize a healing diet.
 Or consider Read Your Face.
 This ebook enables you to look in the mirror to detect early cancer signs and then know how to adjust your diet and lifestyle accordingly.
 Or I invite you to order a personalized Face Reading and Dietary Analysis Report.

 Mom also told us kids that we could taste an apricot kernel but never eat them; as, in quantity, they could be poisonous.
 Of course we tasted them, but they were so bitter we spit them right out.
 When cooked or fermented, apricot toxicity is reduced.